PSModule/Publish-PSModule/README.md

-# publish
+# Release-Module
-Action that is used to publish a PowerShell module
+Action that is used to create a release and publish a PowerShell module to the PowerShell Gallery + documentation to GitHub Pages.